Our Performance & Exam Results

-The summer 2020 exam series was cancelled by the Secretary of State in order to help fight the spread of the Coronavirus (Covid-19).
-Students were therefore awarded a grade based on an assessment grade that they would have been most likely to achieve had exams gone ahead.
-These results were based on a range of evidence and data, including performance on mock exams and non-exam assessment.
+The summer 2021 exam series was cancelled by the Secretary of State in light of the disruption caused by the Coronavirus (Covid-19) pandemic.
+Students were therefore awarded a grade by teacher assessment.
+These results were based on a range of evidence and data from content students had been taught, including performance on historical assessment, classwork, mock exams and non-exam assessment.

 Ofsted visited Newfield School in March 2017 (report published 5 May 2017) and judged the school to be “Good”.
 The details of this inspection can be found here.